 31.0 MISCELLANEOUS

-Contractor shall comply with all federal, state and local laws and ordinances, and the rules, regulations and orders of all public authorities relating to the performance of the Services This Agreement and the rights and duties of the Parties validity and interpretation of this Agreement shall be governed by the laws of the State of Wyoming without recourse to any choice of law or conflict of law provisions.
+Contractor shall comply with all federal, state and local laws and ordinances, and the rules, regulations and orders of all public authorities relating to the performance of the Services.

+This Agreement and the rights and duties of the Parties validity and interpretation of this Agreement shall be governed by the laws of the State of Wyoming without recourse to any choice of law or conflict of law provisions.

 The invalidity or unenforceability of any provision of this Agreement shall not affect the validity or enforceability of any other provision of this Agreement, and each other provision of this Agreement shall be severable and enforceable to the extent permitted by law.